mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 function pi(theta, x) {
     let z = matmul([x], theta);
     let pr = softmax(z[0]);             // vector of action probabilities
-    let a_idx = sample_multinomial(pr); // randomly sample an action from the distribution p
+    let i = sample_multinomial(pr); // randomly sample an action from the distribution p

-    return { pr: pr, a: a_idx };
+    return { pr: pr, a: i };
 }
 ```
 --------------------------------------------------------------------------------

 ## How do we measure the *goodness* or *badness* of an action? <a name="reward"/>

-Now that we understand what a policy is, and how it can choose actions, we need to understand how we can measure the goodness or badness of an action.
+Now that we understand what a policy is, and how it can choose actions, we need to understand how we can measure the goodness or badness of an action.https://en.wikipedia.org/wiki/Probability_distribution#Discrete_probability_distribution

 This is where the **reward function** comes in.
 The reward function takes as input the state and action then returns a scalar value which represents how _good_ or how _bad_ that action choice was for the given state.
 This scalar value is called the **reward**.